How to Successfully Utilize

 PART 1: THE 10 STEPS YOU NEED TO KNOW TO FIND, HIRE, TRAIN, MANAGE & KEEP GREAT ASSOCIATES

-Join us for a 90-minute presentation where Phil will go over in detail exactly what you need to know:
+In this 90-minute presentation Phil will go over in detail exactly what you need to know:

 - When is the best time to hire an associate attorney and why